 Natural food coloring, as discussed above, is less harmful than artificial food color.
 A certain type of natural food dye, known as the annatto, has recently gained the spotlight for being a natural ingredient to cause a few health dangers, specifically in children.

 Furthermore, the annatto plant is used for several health conditions, such as diarrhea, hepatitis, diabetes, and more.
 So, what makes it harmful in your bowl of cereal?

-The uses of annatto can sound too contradicting, because it can either decrease or increase your blood sugar.
+The use of annatto can sound too contradicting because it can either decrease or increase your blood sugar.
 If you’re diabetic, this is something to watch out for.

-Another negative health impact associated with annatto in cereals, as a food coloring and flavor additives, is irritability, headaches, and allergies.
-If you’re prone to allergies, make sure to consume your cereal in moderation to avoid some potential harmful side effects.
+Another negative health impact associated with annatto in cereals, as a food coloring and flavor additive, is irritability, headaches, and allergies.
+If you’re prone to allergies, make sure to consume your cereal in moderation to avoid some potentially harmful side effects.

 5. BHTs and BHAs

 Food preservatives are on the priority list of harmful ingredients to look out for in any food, but they can be getting into your system without you knowing, like the BHTs and BHAs.

 Food regulations label certain additives and preservatives as GRAS or generally recognized as safe to indicate that these additives aren’t a threat to human health.
 Generally, BHTs and BHAs were considered GRAS additives until loopholes were discovered – they’re not that safe after all, especially in special consumers.

 Butylated hydroxytoluene, or BHT, can trigger allergic reactions and ADHD.
 Despite various evidence that BHTs can induce allergic reactions, the National Resources Defense Council (NRDC) found out that some cereal companies rejected this evidence and proceeded to use this GRAS additive.
 BHAs, or beta hydroxy acid, on the other hand, is a potential human carcinogen that can cause cancer.